 “Berlin is full of history and, unfortunately, also of war history.
-Next to the memorial of the Berlin wall in the Nordbahnhof, there is a cemetery that deserves a walk around: the Friedhof der Sophiengemeinde.
-One can observe all of different war and conflict stages in that cemetery, from soldiers of the First World War and the Second World War to people that defected during wall times.
+Next, to the memorial of the Berlin wall in the Nordbahnhof, there is a cemetery that deserves a walk around: the Friedhof der Sophiengemeinde.
+One can observe all the different war and conflict stages in that cemetery, from soldiers of the First World War and the Second World War to people that defected during wall times.
 Our explorer side wanted to find tombs for all the different periods and the photo above shows some from the WWI”

 Ohlsdorf Cemetery, Hamburg

 Cate Brubaker from International Desserts Blog

 If you’re ever in Hamburg, Germany be sure to visit the HUGE Ohlsdorf “cemetery park.”
 Founded in 1877, Ohlsdorf is one of the largest cemeteries in the world!
 While several famous Germans are buried there (e.g., author and playwright Wolfgang Borchert), there’s more to Ohlsdorf than the burial sites.
 Check out the 12 beautiful chapels, as well as the mausoleums, ponds, memorial sites remembering the victims of the Nazi era and the resistance fighters, and the funerary museum.
 You can explore Ohlsdorf your own (on foot or bus) or take a guided tour.
 To reach Ohlsdorf, take the S1, S11 or U1 to the Ohlsdorf stop and follow the signs to the Main Entrance.
 Within the cemetery there are two circle bus lines (170 and 270).
 Allow about 20-30 minutes to get to Ohlsdorf from the city center and at least 2-3 hours to explore.

 Ralbitz- Rosenthal Cemetery